sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 			* Server and Browser AJAX errors can now resolve when requesting crawl.
 	* **API:**
 		* **Note:** These API changes affect only this plugin version.
-			/ TODO
+			* **Added:**
+				* The crawler now tests for Scheme settings.
+It checks for HTTPS headers and the related canonical URL output.
+					* Also vice versa, so if your site isn't accessible on HTTPS, but your canonical URL states it is, it will warn you.
 		* **Note:** These API changes affect all plugin versions.
 			* **Added:**
 				/
 				* May 7th, 2017: Only the root file is now checked, rather than subdirectories.
-				* TODO May ??, 2017: The sitemap through queries can now be detected.
-				* TODO May ??, 2017: It now confirms if your website is accessible on HTTPS.
+				* May 14th, 2017: It now confirms if your website is accessible on HTTPS.
-				* TODO May ??, 2017: It now checks canonical URLs.
+				* May 14th, 2017: It now checks canonical URLs for scheme issues.
 			* **Fixed:**
+				/
 				* March 18th, 2017: When your site embeds external services like YouTube, the crawler no longer crashes.
 				* April 1st, 2017: When your metadata favicon isn't output by WordPress, it can now also be detected.
+				* **A better foundation:**
+					* May 14th, 2017: Alternative output of the metadata favicon tag's closing tag can now be detected too.
+					* May 14th, 2017: Compressed pages can now also be correctly tested for favicons.
+					* May 14th, 2017: Single quotes' favicons metadata can now also be detected.
 * **Premium - Honeypot:**
 	* **Version:**
 		/